e0425705/ip/README.md

    --------------------------------------------------------------------------------------------
    Created new file C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt
    --------------------------------------------------------------------------------------------
-   4.1 This implies that a file name duke.txt has been created as a storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt.
+   This implies that a file name duke.txt has been created as a storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt.
 This file will only be created once.
-After that, a list of the task that you have saved in duke.txt would be shown.
+   2. After that, a list of the task that you have saved in duke.txt would be shown.
 It will look something like this:
    --------------------------------------------------------------------------------------------
    	[T][✘] example1
    	[E][✘] example2 (at: 24 SEPTEMBER 2020, 2057)
    	[D][✘] example3 (by: 24 SEPTEMBER 2020, 2100)
    Now you have 3 tasks in the list
    --------------------------------------------------------------------------------------------
-   4.3 The "Commands available" gives help list to first time users.
-If you forget what are the commands available and their format, it can be pulled out once again with the command "help".
+   3. The "Commands available:..." provides the help list to first time users.
+This also can be used as reference to users who forget what are the commands available and their format.
+Tt can be pulled out once again with the command "help".

+### How to use Duke program
-5. There are only 3 types of tasks input available to users.
+1. There are only 3 types of tasks input available to users.
 ToDo, Event and Deadline.
 More task types will be released in version 2.
-6. This section will run through how to input commands and the format acceptable.
+2. This section will run through how to input commands, and the format acceptable.
-   6.1 By inputting "list", it puts out the list of tasks input by user.
+   1. By inputting "list", it puts out the list of tasks input by user.
 It looks something like this:
    --------------------------------------------------------------------------------------------
    Here are the tasks in the list
    	1.[T][✘] example1
    	2.[E][✘] example2 (at: 24 SEPTEMBER 2020, 2057)
    	3.[D][✘] example3 (by: 24 SEPTEMBER 2020, 2100)
    --------------------------------------------------------------------------------------------
-   6.2 By inputting "help", this prints the commands available.
+   2. By inputting "help", this prints the commands available.
 It looks something like this:
    --------------------------------------------------------------------------------------------
    Commands available: list, help, done, todo, deadline, event, delete, find, save, bye The expected format of input values: